Skip to main content

 num_steps = 50

-# Link state at time k+1 to previous state at time k
+# Link state at end of step k to state at start of step k+1

 Linking Rules